Three Tips for Building a High-Impact Resume

 Now that social media plays such a significant role in how recruiters and potential employers evaluate you, is your resume still such a critical piece of the self-marketing puzzle?

 Yes, it is, says career coach Dennis Grady of The Career Advisory Group.
-In a recent webinar, “Building a High-Impact Resume,” Grady explains that while social media is likely the first exposure a corporate or executive recruiter will have to you, your resume is still the most important factor in determining whether you receive an interview.
+In the webinar, “Building a High-Impact Resume,” Grady explains that while social media is likely the first exposure a corporate or executive recruiter will have to you, your resume is still the most important factor in determining whether you receive an interview.
 Moreover, your resume often serves as the road map for that interview, giving you the opportunity to help determine what the focus of that conversation will be.

 So what were Grady’s insights on building an impactful resume?